Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Analysis

-\paragraph{\textbf{W-VisualBERT$_{\text{NT}}$}} In Section \ref{approach:our}, we introduce the detector tags to facilitate learning cross-modal alignments.
-In this experiment, we investigate without these tags, whether weakly-supervised pre-training can still benefit downstream tasks.
-The question is inspired by the observation in multi-lingual language models that the shared vocabulary across languages (i.e. anchor points) is not necessary to acquire cross-lingual transfer ability \citep{conneau2020emerging}.
-We introduce \wvbnt, which observes no tags and only dense region features for image embeddings (Section \ref{approach:our}) during both pre-training and fine-tuning.
-For comparison, a base model without tags that is initialized from BERT and does undergo further pre-training is also introduced (Base$_\text{NT}$).
+\paragraph{\textbf{W-VisualBERT$_{\text{NT}}$}} \wvbnt observes no tags and only dense region features for image embeddings during pre-training and fine-tuning.
+For comparison, a base model without tags is introduced (Base$_\text{NT}$), which is initialized from BERT and does undergo further pre-training.

 \paragraph{\textbf{S-VisualBERT$_{\text{NT}}$}} To study the effect of the detector tags when aligned data are present, we introduce \svbnt which is trained on aligned data but observes no tags for image embeddings.